openpmix/mpir-shim/README.md

 Later, attach to the running job by using the PID of `mpirun` (using `1234` for illustration below):
 ```
+mpirc -c 1234
+# Or directly with a debugger
-mpir -c 1234
+gdb mpirc -c 1234
 ```

 The MPIR Shim will extract the `MPIR_proctable` and idle until the application terminates.
-You can then use a parallel debugger to connect to the `mpir` process to read the process table and attach to the remote processes.
+You can then use a parallel debugger to connect to the `mpirc` process to read the process table and attach to the remote processes.

 Note that Attach Mode assumes a Proxy Mode launch at this time.
 It may not work with the Non-Proxy mode.